Elisa-on-GitHub/OpenTOScience/README.md

 # Open TO Science
-Cards and code to create cards for Open❤️Science, a educational game based on Apples to Apples.
+Cards and code to create cards for Open❤️Science, a educational game similar to Apples to Apples.
 This game can be played in person or online.
 If you are interested in the printed game, please reach out to us (rdm@vu.nl)

 # Goal of the Game